 Epidemics are a recurring theme in history.
 But how much do we know about them?
-Also, can the past epidemics teach us about what to expect in the future?
+Also, can the past epidemics teach us what to expect in the future?

 David Earn from the department of applied mathematics at Ontario’s McMaster University wants to see what history can teach us.
-His research centers on evaluating historical records to find clues about pandemic spread.
+His research centers on evaluating historical records to find clues about the pandemic spread.
 Studying this topic for the past two decades, Earn made significant progress in his pursuit.

 Epidemic Spread in 17th Century London

 How do we track the spread of epidemics in the past?

 Earn and his team choose to use bills of mortality that they found sifting through old records.
 Furthermore, they concentrated on the area of London.
 Through these documents, they can trace the patterns of deaths as they fluctuate during the epidemic.

 Their study first looked at the records for the Great Plague of the 1660s in London.
 The event was caused by the bubonic plague that spread through rat-biting fleas.
 However, Earn knows all about the cause, he is more interested in the spread rate.
 Or as he states in an interview:

 “How quick that exponential rise is beginning.
 How high does it go?
 How rapidly does it turn over?
 The structure of the epidemic—what’s called the epidemic curve.”

 They looked at the weekly records of plague deaths in 130 parishes that made up London at the time.
 The records hidden in London’s Guildhall Library became their primary source of information.
 Even though they were looking for death rates, the fact that the documents are tied to a spatial location gave their research a new dimension.
 Besides following the death tool, they could also plot the movement of the micro killer.